Have a question? Hopefully you can find the answer here. If not, send me an email; I’d love to hear from you : )

 Jennifer, your website is the best gift I’ve ever received….
 Thank you for your healthy and delicious recipes.
 Thank you for your helpful advice.
 I am a new person because of you.

-If you have enjoyed the recipes and information on jenniferskitchen.com and would like to be a part of keeping it running, here are some ways you can help keep this site ad-free:
+If you have enjoyed the recipes and information on jenniferskitchen.com and would like to show your appreciation, here are 2 ways you can help keep this site ad-free:

 Who does the photography on Jennifer’s Kitchen?

 My daughter Sarah takes all those pretty photos.
 You can read about her here.

 Can I use your photos on my website or blog or ______ ?

 All content, including photos, text, design, and any other material on Jennifer’s Kitchen is copyrighted Jennifer White/Jennifer’s Kitchen, which means you may not use them without my permission.

 Any use of my photos without written permission is a violation of copyright laws.

 Yes!
 I am happy when a reader likes one of my posts enough to share it with others on Pinterest.

 Can I use your recipes on my website or blog?